breizhmg/dap-py/a2e/plot/README.md

 After setting up the plotter, just call the `plot` function.
 The function signature is provided here:

-#### `plotter.plot(variable_groups, begin=None, end=None, width=18, height=6)`
+#### `plotter.plot(*variable_groups, begin=None, end=None, width=18, height=6)`

+The plot method is intelligent and will group variables based on its shape, dimension, and units.
+The user can specify which variables to plot against one another over an optional time frame.

 ##### `variable_groups`

-The only required argument is the variable_groups 2D array.
-This array contains a list of lists of regular expressions.
-The 2D array is used so the user can group different variables on one plot, as long as it shares the same data shape provided from the netCDF files.
+Pass in regular expressions for the plotter to generate the corresponding plots.
+For variables that should be plotted against one another, group their regular expressions into lists (_not tuples!_).
+The regular expressions are evaluated with the `re.search()` function which behaves similar to regular expressions in Perl as matches can be found in the middle of a word rather than just at the beginning.
+If no `variable_groups` are specified, the function defaults to using `.*?` which plots every variable.

 ##### `begin`